svenbolte/chartscodes/readme.txt

 =====================================================================================================================

 == Changelog ==

+= 11.1.53 =
+WP 583 compatibility
+Date statistics added in timeline style, created, modified, time diffs and yellow for new

 = 11.1.51-52 =
 does not require penguin theme any more, made ccago function for ago time